The engine that powers sustainable organisations

 Here you find all information you need about the Supply Chain Due Diligence Act (SCDDA) and the latest update.

 The report is generated from the answers to a structured questionnaire.
-The questionnaire contains open and closed questions as well as multiple-choice options.
+The questionnaire contains open and closed questions, as well as multiple-choice options.
 By completely and truthfully answering the questionnaire and by publishing the generated report on the company's website, you are complying with your reporting obligations.

 At Daato, we integrated the questionnaire and valuable additional information smoothly into your sustainability reporting dashboard.
 We link the information required to other reporting standards you already comply with.
-That way, you have no double entries of the same information which saves you time and improves consistency along all reporting standards.
+That way, you have no double entries of the same information, which saves you time and improves consistency along all reporting standards.

-The following points need to be reported:
+The following points need to be reported due to the Supply Chain Due Diligence Act:

 A - Strategy and anchoring: